DataCueCo/slate/source/index.html.md

 #### All pages (home, product, category, search, 404, cart etc)

-1. Categories: Show multiple rows of products based on the product categories that best match the current customer's preferences.
+1. Related categories: Show multiple rows of products based on the product categories that best match the current customer's preferences.

 2. Related: Show top products that match the customer's preferences.